jc21/juxtapose/doc/google-chat-bot.md

 If you configured step 5 correctly, Juxtapose will send a message to you or the room as soon as you add him/her/it.

-Before any users can receive Juxtapose event notifications from any configured rules, the user must select with DM/Room they want their notifications to go to.
+Before you or any other user can receive Juxtapose event notifications from any configured rules, you have to configure the Service Settings for yourself or other users and select the Google Chat DM/Room you want notifications to go to.